By Sadie Howes, EMBA 2020

 “Scholarship?
 That will NEVER happen.
 N-E-V-E-R.”

 If admission to Kellogg made it on my list of impossibilities, you might understand why scholarship resided on another dimension of possibilities I was not yet ready to accept.
 Kellogg has a broad variety of scholarship opportunities for students.
-The Drake Scholars Fund supports select female candidates and significantly reduces the cost of tuition.
+The Drake Scholars Fund supports candidates who are committed to advancing issues and topics related to women in business.
 It helps to eliminate financial burden and boundaries that might otherwise hinder achievement.
 Just before Christmas and launch week, I was awarded this immense privilege and honor.

 “If I ever say ‘never’…”